kosatnkn/catalyst/README.md

 - Now run and see whether the project compiles and run properly
 - If so you can do a `git init` to the project

+## The Sample Set
+We have included a sample set of endpoints and their corresponding controller and domain logic by default.

+This is to make it easier for you to follow through and understand how Catalyst handles the request response cycle for a given request.

+The sample set will cover all basic CRUD operations that a REST API will normally need.

 ## Request Response Cycle
 ```text